SashaHapon/FoodOrderManager/order-manager/README.md

 # Order Manager

 ## Project Overview
 Order Manager is a web application designed to manage the food ordering process.
 The project provides a user-friendly platform for users, allowing them to view available dishes, place orders, and track their order history.
+It also sends a request to the kitchen service to determine the time of the order.

 ## Technology Stack Used